Skip to main content

 How long should a personal goodbye letter be?
 Toggle answer

-Can I send a goodbye letter by email?
+Is it okay to send a goodbye letter by email?
 Toggle answer

 TL;DR - Say Goodbye Without Making It Sound Final

-A strong personal goodbye letter names the departure, thanks the person and gives the relationship a way to continue across distance.
+A strong personal goodbye letter names the departure, thanks the person, and gives the relationship a way to continue across distance.